While social media marketing like Facebook, Google+, Pinterest, Twitter, and LinkedIn are getting tons of interest, email is still KING.

 10. Use Social Media: Use your social media channels to send people to your landing page, share the link, and build amazing relationships while doing so.
 I think the best networks for this are Facebook, Twitter, LinkedIn and Google+.

 11. Include Social Share Buttons: Make sure these are EVEYWHERE so people can share on their social media networks easily with one click!
 Read my blog post on this.

 12. Add Your Landing Page to Your Twitter Bio: A Twitter tip most people do not know is that you can include multiple links in your bio: Add your landing page link there.

 13. Use Your Email Signature: Include a link and call to action to your landing page.
 Use the free tool WiseStamp to add an image and more to your outgoing emails.

-14. Try Google AdWords (Pay Per Click): You may want to test the waters with this, starting off with a small budget.
+14. Try Google AdWords (Pay Per Click): Use a Google PPC agency.
+You may want to test the waters with this, starting off with a small budget.
 It’s really easy to set up an account.
 Then do the math and work out how much a lead costs you and how much business you have generated through that lead.

 15. Write Articles: This is a great way to expose your business and your services across the web – in other blogs and websites – and get links back to your website.
 Be sure to include a sign up link in these articles.

 16. Email Your Existing Contacts: Let them know about the Free Gift you are offering and ask them to pass or share this with their friends.